RakeshGanapathy/rad/README.md

 Depending on the resultsset cursor movements you can divide the ResultSet into 2 types
 1. Forward-only ResultSets
 2. Scrollable ResultSets

+# Forward-only ResultSets:

+* pointer can be moved in forward direciton only
+* pointer can be moved only once
+* pointer can be moved in sequential order

+By Default , Resultset are forward only

+you can explicitely specify the resultset as forward only as follows

+Statement st = con.createStatement(ResultSet.TYPE_FORWARD_ONLY,..);

+you can use following method on Forward only resultset public boolean next() public boolean isBeforeFirst() public boolean isFirst() public int getRow() public boolean isAfterLast() public boolean isLast() etc

+# Scrollable ResultSet

+* pointer can be moved in both forward and reverse direction
+* pointer can be moved multiple times
+* pointer can be moved in random order

+by default Resultset are not scrollable you can explicitely specify the result set as scrollable

+Statement stmt = con.createStatement(ResultSet.TYPE_SCROLL_SENSITIVE,...);

+PreparedStatement ps= con.prepareStatement("select * .. ,ResultSet.TYPE_SCROLL_SENSITIVE);

+public boolean next()
+public boolean isBeforeFirst()
+public boolean isFirst()
+public int getRow()
+public boolean isAfterLast()
+public boolean isLast()
+public boolean absolute(int)
+public boolean relative(int)
+public boolean previous()